Skip to main content

 Experience

-Representing a manager of a global leader in advertising technology company charged in a criminal federal wire fraud conspiracy and CAN-SPAM Act indictment.
+• Obtained favorable resolution on eve of trial for a manager of a global advertising technology company charged with federal wire fraud conspiracy and violations of the CAN-SPAM Act.

 Read less